vgalin/html2image/README.md

 -   `size` : 2-Tuple representing the size of the screenshots that will be taken.
 Default value is `(1920, 1080)`.
 -   `temp_path` : Path that will be used to put together different resources when screenshotting strings of files.
 Default value is `%TEMP%/html2image` on Windows, and `/tmp/html2image` on Linux and MacOS.
 -   `keep_temp_files` : Pass True to this argument to not automatically remove temporary files created in `temp_path`.
 Default is False.
+-   `disable_logging` : Suppress stdout/stderr logs generated in the console by underlying browsers.

 Example:
 ```python